embulk/embulk/docs/eeps/draft-compact-core-principle.md

 Embulk has provided `TimestampParser` for plugins to parse a date/time string with a user-specified format (as well as `TimestampFormatter` to format).
 It was a horrible combination of the difficulties of the examples above.

 `TimestampParser` started from calling JRuby's Ruby method `Date._strptime`.
 It was just slow, and it had the same potential risk as "guess" above.
-If JRuby had a silent change in its `Date._strptime`, plugins could have an unintended incompatibility silently.
+If JRuby had a change in its `Date._strptime`, plugins could have an unintended incompatibility silently.

 Furthermore, it depended on [Joda-Time](https://www.joda.org/joda-time/) via JRuby.
 Joda-Time was leaky abstraction for plugins, too, while Joda-Time users have been asked to migrate to `java.time` (JSR-310) - a core part of the JDK.
 Joda-Time had to be replaced while it had been depended from plugins.

 In the end, the date/time format has been user-specified by Ruby's `strptime` format, such as `%Y-%m-%dT%H:%M:%S%z`.
-User-level compatibility has been the key point.
-It was unacceptable to drop Ruby's date/time format from plugins while Java's standard library did not recognize Ruby's format.
+User-level compatibility has been significant there.
+It was unacceptable for users and plugins to drop Ruby's date/time format while Java's standard library did not recognize Ruby's format.

-We eventually made a decision to build Embulk's own date/time parser/formatter library, and to let plugins use the library by themselves, not to provide the parser/formatter from the Embulk core.
-The way how a plugin parses a date/time string should be under control of the plugin.
+We eventually made a decision to build an original date/time parser/formatter library, and to let plugins use the library by themselves.
+The Embulk core would no longer provide the parser/formatter for plugins.
+The way how a plugin parses a date/time string should be under control by the plugin.

 * [`embulk-util-timestamp`](https://github.com/embulk/embulk-util-timestamp) ([Javadoc](https://dev.embulk.org/embulk-util-timestamp/))